 - 7.1 This chapter sets out our statement of penalty principles.
-It covers penalties for non-compliance with the IFR and directions given by the PSR under the Payment Card Interchange Fee Regulations 2015 (PCIFRs).
-Under Regulation 6 of the PCIFRs, we may require a regulated person (that is, any person on whom an obligation or prohibition is imposed by any provision of the IFR) to pay a penalty in respect of a compliance failure. - 7.2 A 'compliance failure' means a failure by a regulated person to comply with: - an obligation or prohibition imposed by the IFR, or - a direction given by the PSR under Regulation 4 of the PCIFRs - 7.3 This document contains our statement of the principles which we will apply in determining (a) whether to impose a penalty; and (b) the amount of that penalty.
+It covers penalties for non-compliance with Regulation (EU) 2015/571 of the European Parliament and of the Council of 29 April 2015 on interchange fees for card-based payment transactions (the 'Interchange Fee Regulation' or 'IFR') the IFR and directions given by the PSR under the Payment Card Interchange Fee Regulations 2015 (PCIFRs).
+Under Regulation 6 of the PCIFRs, we may require a regulated person (that is, any person on whom an obligation or prohibition is imposed by any provision of the IFR) to pay a penalty in respect of a compliance failure.37 - 7.2 A 'compliance failure' means a failure by a regulated person to comply with: - an obligation or prohibition imposed by the IFR, or - a direction given by the PSR under Regulation 4 of the PCIFRs - 7.3 This document contains our statement of the principles which we will apply in determining (a) whether to impose a penalty; and (b) the amount of that penalty.
 We are required to prepare this statement of principles under Regulation 6(3) of the PCIFRs.
 Details of the procedures that we will generally apply in relation to our functions under the PCIFRs, including rights of appeal, are set out in the previous chapter. - 7.4 We will have regard to this statement of principles: - in respect of any compliance failure which occurred, or is continuing, on or after 9 December 2015 - in deciding whether to impose a penalty - in determining the amount of any penalty - 7.5 We will apply this statement of principles in respect of all regulated persons.
 This does not imply that the same compliance failure would necessarily result in the same financial penalty across and within different categories of regulated persons. - 7.6 We may, from time to time, revise this statement of principles.
 Any revised statement will be issued for consultation and published.